 While you can deal with inner negativity now, bad vibes can come from outside.
 Learning how to deal with it is part of the invincible mindset.

 One of them is opinions.
 Many people believe that giving opinions is good.
 Good for the person who receives it.
 With that information, they can improve themselves.
 Or do they?
 In our time where opinions are everywhere, it’s hard to believe one side if there are so many other sides.
 Instead of trying to improve, many people figure out which one to believe first.
 And this is not easy.
 Because opinions have different values.
-Some are informative, some others are subjective and some others are manipulative.
+Some are informative, others are subjective and some others are manipulative.
 Stop giving opinions too much value.
 Start to differentiate them.

 The second one is to feel responsible for everyone.
 It starts with your friends.
 The stronger your bond, the more you feel responsible for them.
 But cut it out.
 Not everyone can be or is worth being saved.
 You are responsible for yourself.
 But you are not responsible for your loved ones after adulthood.
 Understanding this will help you worry less.

-#4 Don’t let them drag you down – The invincible mindset 101
+#4 Don’t let them drag you down – The Invincible Mindset 101

-Negativity from outside is always present.
+Negativity from the outside is always present.
 It will affect you.
 But you decide to what degree.
 One of my first steps is to exclude news from my life.
 It helped me find my inner peace.
 With that peace, I could deal with my false thinking and uncertainty.
 A step further toward the invincible mindset.

 6. The fuel of an invincible mindset – The Purpose

 After freeing yourself from all bad vibes and insecurities about yourself, finding the fun of your life is important.
 What makes you happy?
 What is the reason you stay up?
 Answering these questions is essential.
-Because without a purpose in your life you feel empty.
+Because without a purpose in your life, you feel empty.
 Even when you are without any negativity.
 The invincible stays strong as long you have a purpose in your life.
 It doesn’t matter what purpose.
 For some, it’s family and friends.
 For others, it’s to live the day to its fullest.
 And for others, it’s about prestige and power.

 Whatever your purpose is, stay focused.
 Don’t get easily distracted by minor events.
 Keep your consistency high.
 Because the only way to achieve your goal is to have fun.
 As long as you have that, your mindset stays invincible.

-#6 What makes you happy? – The invincible mindset 101
+#6 What makes you happy? – The Invincible Mindset 101

 The invincible is not only about erasing negativity and change.
 It is more than that.
 Who cares about this strong mindset when all you do is stay strong?
 It’s crucial to find something in your life worth living for.
 Why?
 Because when you find your purpose, keeping your invincible mindset is easier.